abacusmodeling/abacus-develop/doc/input-main.md

 - occupations<a id="occupations"></a>
     - *Type*: String
     - *Description*: Specifies how to calculate the occupations of bands.
 Available options are:
-        - 'smearing' : gaussian smearing for metals; see also variables `smearing` and `degauss`.
+        - 'smearing' : gaussian smearing for metals; see also variables `smearing` and `sigma`.
         - 'tetrahedra' : Tetrahedron method, Bloechl's version: [P.E.
 Bloechl, PRB 49, 16223 (1994)](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.49.16223).
 Requires a uniform grid of k-points that are automatically generated.
 Well suited for calculation of DOS, less so (because not variational) for force/optimization/dynamics calculations.
         - 'fixed' : for insulators with a gap
     - *Default*: 'smearing'